Deductive Logic in Language Models: Horizontal vs Vertical Reasoning: Task design

 where $a_i \rightarrow b_i$ for $i=1,\ldots,5$ are the five true implications, and $q_0 \rightarrow q_1$ is the query.

 Instances of the problem are generated by substituting $a_i$, $b_i$, $q_0$ and $q_1$ with literals sampled from the first 20 uppercase letters of the English alphabet.
 For example:

-is a positive example since $A \rightarrow E$ is a logical consequence of the five given rules (i.e., a 4-ops\footnote{The term \textit{ops} denotes a logical operation.} chain can be found in the true implications, starting with $A$ and ending with $E$), while:
+is a positive example since $A \rightarrow E$ is a logical consequence of the five given rules (i.e., a 4-ops reasoning chain can be found in the true implications, starting with $A$ and ending with $E$), while:

-is a negative example since the chain is broken at $K$ after 3 ops.
+is a negative example since the chain is broken at $K$ after 3 steps.

+To simplify logic inference, the implications are generated without cycles, and for positive examples, there is exactly one path connecting $q_0$ to $q_1$.
+Details of the dataset generation process are provided in Appendix \ref{sec:AppendixA}.
+It is worth noting that: (i) for both positive and negative instances, the reasoning chain to reconstruct has variable length (from 1 to 5); (ii) the resulting generation space is huge: about 469 billion of different (negative or positive) examples.
+Therefore, despite its apparent simplicity, the task cannot be solved through pure memorization or by smooth interpolation over a small training dataset.

+In the non-CoT version of the task, the model output is a single token: 1 when the query is a logical consequence of the given rules and 0 otherwise.

-To help the LM to solve the task, instead of providing only binary supervision (0 for false, 1 for true), we used Chain-of-Thought (CoT) during training \citep{Wei2022}.
+To help the LM solve the task, instead of providing only binary supervision, we can use Chain-of-Thought (CoT) during training \citep{Wei2022}.
 Hence, for the two examples above, the corresponding outputs are:

 where: (i) the implications are ordered according to the reasoning chain leading from $q_0$ to $q_1$ (or to the last literal before a chain break); (ii) the underscore character $'\_'$ is used as padding to complete a 5-ops chain\footnote{While a variable-length output using an End-of-Sequence (EoS) token would be a more elegant solution, we opted for padding to simplify the application of some visualization and explanation techniques (discussed later).}, and (iii) the last character represents the final decision.